backupbrew/switchbrew/Homebrew Menu.md

 See [Homebrew Themes](Homebrew%20Themes.md "wikilink") for a list of themes.

-The string used for displaying the buttons can be set with buttonAText, buttonBText, and buttonMText, but normally this can be left at the defaults.
+The string used for displaying the buttons/stars can be set with buttonAText, buttonBText, buttonXText, buttonMText, labelStarOnText, and labelStarOffText, but normally these can be left at the defaults.
 Change the value of the enableWaveBlending field to 1 to enable wave blending.

 There's also borderColor, borderTextColor, and progressBarColor fields which can be set like the other color fields.